-In a country bulging with diversity, a lifetime can be spent attempting to capture this charismatic 'strip' of land.
+In a country bursting with diversity, a lifetime can be spent attempting to capture this charismatic 'strip' of land.

-The mountainous far north of the country is home to more than 50 different 'Montagnards' (highland people) including the Hmong, Tay and The Red Dao, all of who reside in vibrant village settlements.
+The mountainous far north is home to more than 50 different 'Montagnards' (highland people) including the Hmong, Tay and the Red Dao, all residing in vibrant village settlements.

 Keep heading south and discover the coastal desert region of Mui Ne and its colossal dunes.

-Down down, deeper and down you'll be at the Mekong delta, where life unfolds afloat.
+Down down, deeper and down you'll be on the Mekong delta, where life unfolds afloat.
 This region crowns itself with a jewel that is Phu Quoc Island.

 All of the above is merely a drop in a big fat puddle of the trigger fingering possibilities of Vietnam.
 There's enough here to keep you busier than a one-handed barista with a queue full of hipsters demanding wifi so they can research beard sculpting techniques.

 - An estimated 40 million motorbikes ply the roads of Vietnam every day.
 That's a bike for every other person.